-Unfortunately you can’t get by on one criteria alone no matter if it is at the top of the list, the others are still in play and are still important.
+Unfortunately you can’t get by on one criterion alone no matter if it is at the top of the list, the others are still in play and are still important.

-Whenever a problem has been identified, the owner of that pain will automatically start thinking of a solution, and it will be a solution that they are familiar with.
+Whenever a problem has been identified, the owner of that pain will automatically start thinking of a solution, and it will probably be a solution that they are familiar with.
 You or your competitors might have already influenced their thinking via marketing messaging or previous discussions - it would be a rare day that someone thinks up, out of the blue, a solution that has never been encountered before.

-So, your customer will already have some preconceived idea as to what the solution to their pain will look like, now you have to find out what that is.
+So, your customer will already have some preconceived idea as to what the solution to their pain will likely be, now you have to find out what that is.
 When you find out what the customer bias is in each of the decision criteria areas, you can start influencing them.

 Let's look at the areas:

-Technical bias might be influenced by a solution that is already out there, that the customer has been exposed to via marketing or might have used in a previous business.
-If you know that a customer has used a certain software in the past, this is likely what they have in mind when thinking of a solution to their problem.
+Technical bias might be influenced by a solution that is already known, that the customer has been exposed to via marketing or might have used in a previous business.
+If you know that a customer has used certain software for something similar in the past, this is likely what they have in mind when thinking of a solution to their problem.

-What can you do that the preconceived solution can’t?
+- What can your solution do that the preconceived solution can’t?

 Economic bias might centre around a preconceived idea of how long it will take to see a return on investment and how big this might be.
 This bias is likely held by the Economic Buyer and influenced by the team creating the customer’s business case.

 Relationship decision criteria is the most subjective of all the criteria and as such is harder to pin down.
-However your customer might be used to working with a software provider that can provide 24/7 availability and is biassed towards solutions with a very strong customer support set-up.
+However, your customer might be used to working with a software provider that can provide 24/7 availability and is biassed towards solutions with a very strong customer support set-up.
 They may also have a preference to work with companies that have active user groups that they can participate in and use for industry networking.

 In summary, decision criteria is like a shopping list for your customer.
-Without identifying the criteria customers will compare you to - you are just guessing if you are a good fit.
+Without identifying the criteria customers will use to compare your solution, you are just guessing if you are a good fit.
 To take the guesswork out, you need to: